Fine Photography and Photography Walking Tours

 Photography Tour 1: Ios, The Cyclades

-Starting from July 1 to September 30th of 2019, I am leading groups through an intimate tour of the Cyclades with an eye for photography.
+Starting from July 1 to September 30th of 2019, I am leading groups through an intimate tour of my home island IOS, Cyclades with an eye for photography.
 Each group is comprised of no more than 10 people.
 The tours take place for 2 1/2 – 3 hours on each of the major islands of the Cyclades: Mykonos, Delos, Tinos, Paros, Amorgos, Ios, Santorini.
 Days and islands are determined based on interest and individual availability.
 This summer I will be leading groups through IOS.

 A typical tour includes: